wix-incubator/repluggable/README.md

 ## Installation

+To add Repluggable to an existing React+Redux application:

 ```
 $ npm install repluggable
 ```

-## Pluggable package
+## Writing a pluggable package

-A pluggable package is an array of one or more entry points.
+Pluggable package is basically an array of entry points.
 An entry point is an object which contributes pieces of functionality to the application.
 Below is an example of a simple entry point.

 `foo.ts`
 ```TypeScript